ErrorxCode/docs/clorabase/documents/database.md

 # Clorabase Database
-Clorabase Database is an open-source, flexible, scalable database for android apps.
+Clorabase Database is an open-source, flexible, serverless database for android apps.
 It offers offline support for Android apps so you can build responsive apps that work regardless of network latency or Internet connectivity.
-It is NoSql key-value typed database.
-See [CloremDB](https://github.com/ErrorxCode/CloremDB) for more info about the database.
+It is NoSql key-value typed database based on [CloremDB](https://github.com/ErrorxCode/CloremDB).
+Befour using this database, have a look at **CloremDB**

 ## Key features
 - No account is needed